Bill-Zhou19/Bill-Zhou19.github.io/_pages/about.md

 author_profile: true
 ---

-Ph.D. student in the School of Systems Science and Industrial Engineering at Binghamton University (SUNY).
+I am a Ph.D. student in the School of Systems Science and Industrial Engineering at Binghamton University (SUNY).
 I develop and integrate **extrusion-based additive manufacturing (EAM)** processes, translating new process concepts into robust, scalable manufacturing solutions.
 My work spans **solvent-free lithium-ion battery electrode manufacturing**, **EAM of continuous CFRP composites**, and **EAM of tungsten-based alloys** to study **process–microstructure–property** relationships.
 I combine hands-on experimentation with modeling and DOE-driven optimization, and I’ve contributed to research outputs including patent disclosures and conference publications.
 I’m always open to collaborations in advanced manufacturing and process development.

 ## Research Interests
 - Extrusion-based additive manufacturing (EAM) process development and system integration